-Michael R. Allen works as an academic researcher, historian, teacher, design critic, public artist, critical spatial tour guide, and heritage conservationist in private practice.
-The binding ties in his research are investigation of the ideological and political constitution of architectural and infrastructural space, study of the claiming of material heritage and the politics of its conservation, and inquiry into the forms of liberatory agency that realize the potential of the modern metropolis to distribute wealth, knowledge, and shelter.
+Michael R. Allen works as an academic researcher, historian, teacher, design critic, public artist, critical spatial tour guide, and heritage conservationist.
+The binding ties in his research are investigation of the construction, maintenance, conservation and contestation of architectural and infrastructural space as politically symbolic space, study of the claiming of material heritage and the politics of its conservation, curiosity about the project of “modernity” as a spatial reordering, and inquiry into the forms of liberatory agency that realize the potential of the modern metropolis to distribute wealth, knowledge, and shelter.

 Allen was Director of the Preservation Research Office, a heritage consultancy that he founded, from 2009 through 2022.
 He is a US federally qualified architectural historian who has worked on various historic preservation projects in fourteen US states.
+Allen co-founded the international interdisciplinary project Housing Blocs: Ordinary Modernism Across the Atlantic with Vladana Putnik Prica; the project received support from The Divided City, an Urban Humanities Initiative funded by the Mellon Foundation.
 He contributed to the Charting the American Bottom cultural landscape guide, co-led the architectural yoga series Building As Body with Mallory Nezam, and co-convened and managed the Pruitt Igoe Now ideas competition with Nora Wendl.
 Allen also has been Urbanist-in-Residence at the Pulitzer Arts Foundation and, more recently, Research Adviser to Laboratory for Suburbia.

 In 2018, the National Trust for Historic Preservation named him to its “40 Under 40” list honoring young preservationists whose work is expanding the concept and practice of historic preservation in the United States.
 Allen’s preservation career started with tenures at the National Building Arts Center and the Landmarks Association of St. Louis, where he was Assistant Director.
-Since November 2021, he is a member of the Preservation Board of the City of St. Louis.
+From 2021 through 2024, he was a member of the Preservation Board of the City of St. Louis.

 Research Interests